clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - sequence2 (userB) is waiting for sequence1 (userA) event to be processed even though sequence2 (userB) is not for same user (userA)
 ---

-### 2. User-Specific Sequence Numbers:
+## 2. User-Specific Sequence Numbers:
+- at 4min 15sec

-- Each user/resource has its own sequence number, enabling parallel event processing across users.
+- `Each user/resource` has its `own sequence number`, enabling parallel event processing across users.
 - tries to solve problems with solution 1

 - Pro: Eliminates dependency between unrelated users/resources, improving concurrency.